 Houston Tax Attorney

-Given that it is tax season, the In re Porter, No. 16-11831-BFK (E.D.
-Vir.
-2017) case serves as a timely reminder that taxpayers who have unpaid tax debts and who are expecting sizeable tax refunds may benefit from timing the filing of their bankruptcy cases.
+The In re Porter, No. 16-11831-BFK (E.D.
+Va.
+2017) case serves as a timely reminder that taxpayers who have unpaid tax debts and who are expecting sizable tax refunds may benefit from timing the filing of their bankruptcy cases.

 Facts & Procedural History